cjdbarlow/Part-One/skeletal_muscle.md

 The sarcomere contains two main proteins:
 * Myosin (**thick**) filaments
 Myosin is a large protein with two heads, which bind actin and ATP.
-The mysosin head flexes on its neck during contraction.
+The myosin head flexes on its neck during contraction.
 * Actin (**thin**) filaments
 **Actin** is a smaller protein than myosin, and potentiates the ATPase of myosin.
 Actin filaments have a groove which contains another protein called **tropomyosin**, to which **troponin** attaches to.
-Troponin has three subunits:
+    * Troponin has three subunits:
         * Troponin T - binds troponin to tropomyosin
         * Troponin I - prevents myosin binding to actin by physically obstructing the binding site
         * Troponin C - Binds Ca<sup>2+</sup> which initiates contraction

 These proteins are arranged to form three bands and two lines:
 * A-band